mediocregopher/blog.mediocregopher.com/_drafts/mr-worldwide-pt-1-europe.md

 fill out their selfie-with-famous-objects-bingo-cards; my hostel was weird (all of my hostels in the UK were weird, in fact; more on that in Ireland); and everything was quite expensive.
 I wasn't too sad to leave.

+## Dublin, Ireland

+My bus dropped me off at a small ferry terminal in Holyhead, a town in Wales.
+From there I took the couple-hour ferry ride to Dublin.

+I spent only a couple of days in Dublin, but one of those days I struggled to be a living human while fighting off the flu.
+I still managed to walk down to Trinity College to see The Book of Kells and the college library's Long Room, but the memory of it is fuzzy.
+I'm sure I looked as dead as the people who wrote those books.

+That day I mostly hung out at the hostel.
+Hostels in the UK have a very different atmosphere than everywhere else; there's a fairly bad housing crisis occurring in most major cities (like the three I went to), and often it's cheaper to live in a hostel than to rent an apartment.
+So the hostels I stayed in were filled with people who'd been there for months, some of them working, others trying to find work, others just lounging.
+But the dichotomy between people who were just passing through and people who were there long term made it a less than stellar experience.
+The long-term residents all knew each other and formed cliques, and generally took up the common spaces, so if you weren't already traveling with others (like me) it was pretty easy to feel excluded.

+On the second day I decided to go on a day trip out of Dublin.
+The city was neat, but I wasn't finding all that much I wanted to do inside of it.
+I found a bus company which did day trips to Glendalough, a valley which holds the ruins of a 6th century monastary, a beautiful lake, many hiking trails, and some sheep.
+I spent the day hiking, wandering around the ruins, and escaping an incoming snow storm.
+By the end of it all my sickness from the previous day was completely gone, and I slept the whole bus ride back.

+## Edinburgh, Scotland

+I left Dublin just as the Beast from the East made landfall.
+A giant cold wave brought in tons of snow and unseasonably low temperatures, stretching all across Europe.